Jennifer Richeson

 Jennifer A. Richeson (born September 12, 1972) is an American social psychologist who studies racial identity and interracial interactions.
 She is currently the Philip R. Allen Professor of Psychology at Yale University where she heads the Social Perception and Communication Lab.
-Prior to her appointment to the Yale faculty, Richeson was Professor of Psychology and African-American studies at Northwestern University.
+Prior to her appointment to the Yale faculty, Richeson was a Professor of Psychology and African-American studies at Northwestern University.
 In 2015, she was elected to the United States National Academy of Sciences.
 Richeson was elected to the American Philosophical Society in 2022.
-Since 2021, she has been a member of the President’s Council of Advisors on Science and Technology (PCAST).
+She was appointed in 2021 to the President’s Council of Advisors on Science and Technology (PCAST), where she served during the Biden administration.

 Early life

 Richeson was raised in a predominantly white middle-class area of Baltimore, Maryland, the daughter of a businessman and a school principal.
 She has described herself as an indifferent and underachieving student in her childhood.
 Leaving the predominantly white elementary school and the shadow of her gifted older brother, David, Richeson blossomed after moving to schools with a more diverse student population.
 She entered a predominantly black middle school and all-female high school.
 Her realization that advanced classes were disproportionally taken by non-African-Americans motivated her to become a student activist.
 She has cited these early experiences as important in developing her interest in identity and interracial interactions.